Punky Brewster (2021 TV series)

 Punky Brewster is an American television sitcom that premiered on Peacock on February 25, 2021.
-It is a revival to the show of the same title created by David W. Duclon (who returned to serve as an executive producer) and stars Soleil Moon Frye and Cherie Johnson, with Quinn Copeland, Noah Cottrell, Oliver De Los Santos, Lauren Lindsey Donzis and Freddie Prinze Jr. In August 2021, the series was canceled after one season.
+Developed by Steve Armogida and Jim Armogida, it is a legacy sequel to the show of the same title created by David W. Duclon (who returned to serve as an executive producer) and stars Soleil Moon Frye and Cherie Johnson, with Quinn Copeland, Noah Cottrell, Oliver De Los Santos, Lauren Lindsey Donzis and Freddie Prinze Jr. In August 2021, the series was canceled after one season.

 Premise

 Punky Brewster is now a divorced mother raising three children: her teenage biological daughter Hannah, and her two adopted sons, Diego and Daniel.
 She lives in the same Chicago apartment where she grew up with her foster (later adoptive) father, Henry Warnimont, and even works as a photographer, just like he did.
 She encounters a girl at Fenster Hall named Izzy, who, like Punky, was abandoned by her mother.
 Punky is still best friends with Cherie, who works at Fenster and arranges to have Izzy live with a foster family, but after seeing the similarities in Izzy compared to when she was her age, Punky decides to take her in and raise her with her three children.
 Punky also has an on-off relationship with her ex-husband Travis and discovers that the mother who abandoned her in the grocery store as a child is still alive and has been looking for her for years.